MP 73: History

-The MP 73 did not originally have glazed interior doors, at the cabin and at the intercirculations.
-The glazing was put in place afterwards.
+The MP 73 did not originally have glazing on interior doors and articulations.
+The glazing was put in place afterwards to reduce vandalism and improve durability.

 From 1996, the RATP undertook the renovation of the MP 73 trains.
 The first renovated train was 6529 (M.3557-B.7029-A.6529-N.4529-M.3558) in July 1996.
-This renovation involves on a new black front like the renovated MP 59 and MF 67 of lines 3, 3 bis and 9, on the replacement of the leather seats by anti-laceration seats and new interior colors with a dominant green.
+This renovation involves the creation of a new black front like the renovated MP 59 and MF 67 of lines 3, 3 bis and 9.
+It also contains the replacement of the leather seats by anti-laceration seats and new interior colors with a dominant green and yellow shading.
 Fluorescent lighting was also improved.
 The renovation of the entire series began in September 1998 after tests with the 6529 which served as a prototype for renovation.
 It was undertaken jointly by the RATP workshops in Fontenay-sous-Bois and Boissy-Saint-Léger as well as the Cannes La Bocca Industries workshops.
 The first refurbished trainset was brought back online in April 1999.
 The refurbishment program ended in 2002.
 In 2012, all the MP 73 trainsets in service were refurbished.

-Since the end of 2017, the MP 73 upholstery has been identically renewed.
-On this occasion, the door leaves receive a light gray coating on their interior face, thus losing their chrome appearance, as is gradually done on various equipment in the network.
+In 2017 and 2018, the MP73 was renewed again.
+On this occasion, the doors received a light gray coating on their interior side, thus losing their chrome appearance.

-The withdrawal of MP 73 will start at the end of 2022, they are to be replaced by the MP 89 CC (used on line 4 of the Paris metro).
+The withdrawal of MP 73 began at the end of 2022, as they are being replaced until 2026 by the MP 89 CC trains which were transferred from Line 4 to Line 6 following the automation of Line 4.

-The only MP 73 on line 11 (6544) was reformed in July 2022.
+The only MP 73 on line 11 (6544) was removed in July 2022, to be replaced by MP 14s.

-The MP 73 was the secondary star of the film Peur sur la ville where Jean-Paul Belmondo climbed on the roof of the train.

 Technical characteristics

 MP 73s are limited to 70 km/h.
 Each power car is equipped with four 100 kW motors operating at 750 volts.
 They are controlled by a JH camshaft driven by a 72 V low voltage servo motor, with thirty notches.
 The low voltage of 72 V, also used for lighting, is supplied by a rotary converter.
 Braking has eleven notches on the manipulator, entirely pneumatic; it is controlled by a solenoid valve.

 They have ribbed tires, lighter bodies, new aesthetics of the front end and more comfortable seats.
 They are equipped with the same motors (Type MP4) as the MP 68 of the Mexico City metro.

 Due to steep gradients on the line, and very close stations, the trainsets keep a high M/T ratio to be able to obtain enough power in the climbs and powerful accelerations.

-Like all metros with tires in Paris (except the Mp14) the brake shoes are made of wood.
+Like all metros with tires in Paris (except the MP 14) the brake shoes are made of wood.